Watch Jennifer Lopez Walk In On Katy Perry Changing Into A Burger Suit In The Met Gala Bathroom

-Jennifer Lopez and Katy Perry suffered a bit of an awkward moment while in the bathroom at the 2019 Met Gala on May 6.
-Per Buzzfeed, the two popstars had a bit of a run-in as Perry changed into a seriously outrageous costume during the prestigious annual fashion event which took place at New York’s The Metropolitan Museum of Art.
+Jennifer Lopez and Katy Perry experienced a bit of an awkward moment while in the bathroom at the 2019 Met Gala on May 6.
+Per BuzzFeed, the two pop stars had a bit of a run-in, as Perry changed into a seriously outrageous costume during the prestigious annual fashion event, which took place at New York’s The Metropolitan Museum of Art.

 In a new video shared online, Katy could be seen changing out of her over-the-top chandelier costume which she walked the red carpet in to make another statement in a huge sparkly burger outfit for the after party.